Juicy J: 2010–2017: Taylor Gang, Stay Trippy and Rubba Band Business album

 From 2009 through 2011, Juicy J moved away from Three 6 Mafia, focusing on his solo career.
 During this time, he frequently collaborated with Wiz Khalifa, appearing on his mixtapes and releasing some of his own, including Blue Dream & Lean.
 In December 2011, Juicy J confirmed rumors about him as the newest member of Wiz Khalifa's Taylor Gang imprint, a part-owner and A&R representative.
 In 2012, he was featured alongside his Taylor Gang label-mates, on the cover of Source Magazines May 2012 issue.
 In 2012, he released the lead single to his third album Stay Trippy, the chart topping "Bandz a Make Her Dance", which features guest appearances from 2 Chainz and Lil Wayne.
 The song was created in a two-bedroom apartment in Washington, D.C., and was produced by Mike Will Made It.
-The song has peaked at number 29 on the US Billboard Hot 100.
+The song peaked at number 29 on the US Billboard Hot 100.

 In September 2012, Juicy J secured a recording contract with Columbia Records and Dr. Luke's Kemosabe Records.
 In November 2012, Juicy J announced his third studio album Stay Trippy would be released in 2013.
 He had shown some interest in working with Nas, Dr. Dre and Jay-Z on the album.
 He later announced that guest appearances on the album would include Wiz Khalifa, The Weeknd, Lil Wayne, 2 Chainz, Nicki Minaj, Chris Brown, Project Pat, Young Jeezy, Yelawolf and Big Sean.
 Juicy J revealed the album would feature production from frequent collaborators Lex Luger, Sonny Digital, Mike Will Made It, Dr. Luke, and Crazy Mike.